EsraaAldih/HiGE_backend/README.md

 ## Table of Contents

 1. Description
-2. Functionalities In Depth
+2. App Architecture
-3. Instructions
+3. Functionalities In Depth
-4. Running
+4. Instructions
-5. Important Points
+5. Running
 6. Future Wrok
 ## Description
 - The graduation project for ITI .